Izso Glickstein

-Izso G. Glickstein was a fourth-generation Russian-American cantor (September 20, 1889 – April 17, 1947; Iczek Glückstein; alternative last name include Gleuckstein, Glueckstein; alternative first names include Iczek, Isidore, Isaak, Yitzchak, Yitzchok; alternative middle names include Garai, Garay, Gary).
-Glickstein immigrated from Hungary to the United States through Ellis Island, NJ on May 4, 1923.
+Izso G. Glickstein was a fourth-generation Russian-American cantor or hazzan (September 20, 1889 – April 17, 1947).
+Iczek Glückstein.
+Other last names: Gleuckstein, Glueckstein.
+Other first names: Izzo, Isidore, Isadore, Iczek, Isaak, Isaac, Yitzchak, Yitzchok.
+Other middle names: Garai, Garay, Gary.
+Glickstein immigrated from Hungary to the United States through Ellis Island on May 4, 1923.
 He became a naturalized citizen on June 7, 1928.

-Glickstein was a world-class cantor and one of the leading Jewish singers in America ranking with Cantor Josef "Yossele" Rosenblatt and others of equal prominence.
-He served as Chief Cantor at multiple synagogues including Europe's largest (the Great Synagogue of Budapest).
-Glickstein served for nearly 25 years at Leonard Bernstein's childhood synagogue in Roxbury, Massachusetts (Temple Mishkan Tefila).
-Bernstein described him as a fabulous cantor and his favorite cantor.
+Glickstein was a cantor, ranked with Cantor Josef "Yossele" Rosenblatt.
+He served as Chief Cantor at multiple synagogues including Europe's largest, the Great Synagogue or Dohány Street Synagogue of Budapest.
+Glickstein served for nearly 25 years at Leonard Bernstein's childhood synagogue Mishkan Tefila in Roxbury.
+Bernstein described Glickstein as a "fabulous cantor" and his "favorite cantor."
 He hosted radio programs on Boston's WNAC to popularize Hebrew music.
 He performed in hundreds of concerts, was the President of the New England Cantor's Association, and made multiple recordings of cantorial music.

 A movie was made about Glickstein and his granddaughter called My Grandfather's Prayers, which premiered on January 25, 2020.
 Two videos were made about his cantorial music.
 Short biographies were published in 1923 and 1924, and a larger one in 1933.